const-ae/lemur/README.md

 <img src="man/figures/README-umap_de3-1.png" width="100%" />

-To get a better idea of the expression differences across genes, we make a vulcano plot of the differential expression
+To get a better idea of the expression differences across all genes, we make a vulcano plot of the differential expression results.

 ``` r
 neighborhoods %>%